| COMMENTARYThe Giant PlaypenBy Norris BurkesContributing Columnist

 drug prevention, stranger awareness, and pedestrian safety.
 And once

 in puberty, we learn contraception, rape prevention and AIDS awareness.
+We host prevention conventions.
+We wear hats, helmets and seatbelts.

 We take lifesaving classes in smoking cessation, self-defense, defensive

 driving, and CPR.
 We read books on diet, exercise, and stress management.
+But on September 11th when everything changed we saw safety to

 be the illusion its always been.
 Aboard four different aircraft,